brendancooley/gunboats/gunboats.md

 Recall from Definition `` 1 `` that a bargaining equilibrium is a trade policy offer from the home country, and a decision of whether or not to declare war, given this offer, from the foreign country.
 This section analyzes how these equilibrium choices vary as a function of the governments' bias types.

 The results can be summarized as follows.
 Because they internalize the welfare of consumers, liberal governments prefer to adopt lower tariffs (Lemma `` 2 ``).
 If governments were unable to bargain, a non-cooperative equilibrium (Definition `` 3 ``) would emerge in which governments simply implemented their ideal tariffs.
 This non-cooperative equilibrium serves as a baseline from which governments compare offers in a bargaining equilibrium (Definition `` 1 ``).
 As governments' degree of bias increases, they impose larger and larger externalities on one another in a non-cooperative equilibrium.
 This increases the degree of conflict of interest between the governments (Definition `` 4 ``), and makes regime change relatively more appealing.
-Governments with higher bias experience larger conflicts of interest with one another (Proposition `` 3 ``) which makes them more likely to experience wars (Proposition `` 4 ``).
-Because they prefer lower trade barriers, liberal governments also trade more in any bargaining equilibrium (Proposition `` 5 ``).
+Highly liberal experience smaller conflicts of interest with one another (Proposition `` 3 ``) which makes them unwilling to initiate wars (Proposition `` 4 ``).
+Because they prefer lower trade barriers, liberal governments also trade more in any bargaining equilibrium (Proposition `` 6 ``).
+Finally, militarily powerful governments adopt higher barriers to trade in equilibrium (Proposition `` 5 ``)

 ## Preferences